Risk Factors Dashboard

 None.

 We have defined policies and procedures for cybersecurity incident detection, containment, response, and remediation and have adopted physical, technological, and administrative cybersecurity and data privacy controls.
-The Company established a cybersecurity incident response plan, which includes classification of cybersecurity incidents, to whom to escalate an incident, and when to escalate a cybersecurity incident, including direct communication to the Chief Digital Officer ("CDO") and VP of IT, Director, and President.
-The Company regularly conducts risk assessments and tracks remediation to completion.
+The Company established a cybersecurity incident response plan, which includes classification of cybersecurity incidents, to whom to escalate an incident, and when to escalate a cybersecurity incident, including direct communication to the Director of Information Security, Vice President of IT, our President and our Board of Directors.
+The Audit Committee receives periodic reports on the Company's cybersecurity measures, protections, response plans, etc. The Company regularly conducts risk assessments and tracks remediation to completion.
 Critical systems are periodically audited against industry standards.

 Key elements of our cybersecurity risk management program include, but are not limited to, the following: